 - The fever persists for more than 24 hours in a child younger than 2 years.

 - The fever persists for more than 3 days (72 hours) in a child 2 years of age or older.

-- Your child still “acts sick” once his fever is brought down.
+- Your child still seems sick even after their fever is brought down.

 - Your child seems to be getting worse.